American Coal Council

 ACC serves as an essential resource for industry, policy makers and public interest groups.
 The Association supports activities and objectives that advance coal supply, consumption, transportation and trading.

-ACC members include coal suppliers, coal consumers, coal transportation companies, coal traders and coal support service firms operating in the U.S., Canada and South America.
-The ACC has over 155 member companies.
+ACC members include coal suppliers, coal consumers, coal transportation companies and terminals, coal traders, and coal support service firms operating in North America and globally.
+The ACC has over 140 member companies.

 The ACC was incorporated in Colorado in 1982 as a 501(c)6 business league and trade association.
-The principal office is located in Washington, D.C. area with staff also operating in Phoenix, Arizona.
+The principal office is located in Washington, D.C. area with staff also operating in Phoenix, Arizona and Charleston, WV.

 Memberships, Strategic Alliances & Affiliations